ianlamb/stolen-realm-planner/README.md

 -   add locked overlay to icons that can't be learned
 -   add character level picker
 -   add ability to share builds
+    -   should be able to name your build as well
 -   add icons for skills
 -   add tooltip data for other skill trees
     -   fire